top of page

 The Chantry Café, Kilve Beach

 Set beside the historic chantry ruins at Kilve Beach, this little café is a favourite stop on coastal walks.
-Expect classic cream teas, ice creams and a slightly wild, windswept charm that feels very Somerset.
+Expect classic cream teas, ice creams and a slightly wild and windswept charm.
+It’s especially good if you’re combining a beach walk with your tea stop.

+For something a little more indulgent, this hidden valley location is a real treat.
 Nestled in woodland at the heart of the Quantocks, Combe House offers traditional cream teas in a peaceful, tucked-away setting.
 It’s ideal if you want to turn your afternoon into more of an occasion or after a longer walk through the combes.

 Chives Café, Watchet

-Tucked just a short stroll from Watchet’s harbour, Chives Café is one of those places that quietly gets everything right.
+Tucked just a short stroll from Watchet’s harbour is Chives Café.
+If you’re in search of a proper cream tea, this is one of the best spots in Watchet to find it.
 It’s a long-standing local favourite, known for its warm welcome, relaxed atmosphere, and consistently good homemade food.

 Mortimers, Dulverton (Exmoor edge)

 Just beyond the Quantocks but well worth the short drive, this charming café in Dulverton is known for its excellent cakes and relaxed atmosphere.
+Cream teas are a highlight, with homemade touches and plenty of choice.

 Meadow Somerset, Bishops Lydeard